UBC-MDS/beautiful-jekyll/resources_pages/block_rep.md

 ## MDS Student Representatives

 In the new academic year, there will be one set of student representatives in Term 1 (Blocks 1-3) and another set in Term 2 (Blocks 4-6).
+Additionally, there will be a third set of student reps during the Capstone project period.
 Student representatives volunteer to represent their peers, acting as a liaison between students and MDS leadership.
 This allows us to monitor how the program is progressing and make adjustments if needed.

 ### Student Representative Roles

-In addition to the general role of gathering and communicating feedback, student representatives will also have specific roles, such as focusing on academics, career development, social activities, health and well-being, etc. The exact roles will be determined when the program begins.
+In addition to the general role of gathering and communicating feedback, student representatives will have specific responsibilities.
+Each section will have five representatives, each dedicated to one of the following areas:

+- Academic
+- Social
+- Sports and Recreation
+- Career and Professional Development
+- Mental Health and Wellness

 Please note that these guidelines apply to the MDS Vancouver program.
-If you are enrolled in MDS Computational Linguistics (MDS CL), the policies might differ.
+If you are enrolled in MDS Computational Linguistics (MDS CL), the policies may differ.

 ### Guidelines for Student Representatives